Kathleen Marie Doyle is an award-winning writer and teacher committed to education, the environment, and democracy.

 Allies for Justice: How Louis Redding and Collins Seitz Changed the Complexion of America’s Schools

-Delaware Press Association 2023 First Prize Award for Young Adult Non-Fiction, National Federation of Press Women Award, 2023
+Delaware Press Association 2023 First Place Award for Young Adult Non-Fiction

 Almost two centuries after the Declaration of Independence affirmed that all men are created equal, the laws of the land – especially those governing the school system – implied the opposite.
 Most people are familiar with Brown v.
 Board of Education, but few are aware of the powerful role that two extraordinary Delawareans played in that historic decision.
 Without Louis Redding and Collins Seitz, the Brown decision may have turned out very differently.